 Now it is time to apply the lids and bands to your jars.
 You will use the lids that are simmering in a separate pan.
 Use a magnetic lid lifter to place the lid on the jar.
 Make sure to place the lid with the sealing end on the glass lip.
 Then screw and tighten a band on to each jar.
 You should tighten each band until hand tight.
 Then place each jar into the canner rack.

 You must follow the guidelines for your recipe.
 All recipes will tell you how long you should boil or process your jars.
-Make sure that the water canner is at least halfway full of water.
+Make sure that the water canner is at least half full of water.
 Bring the water to a simmer.
 It is a good practice to have your water canner already simmering during the packing stage.
 This way you are ready to transfer your jars quite quickly.
 Place your rack of jars slowly into the water.
 Make sure that the jars are completely submerged in water.
 There should be at least 1 to 2 inches of water covering the jars.
 You can add more boiling water as needed.

 Place the lid on the canner and turn the heat up until you can maintain a rolling boil.
 Set your timer according to the processing time your recipe requires.
 You should maintain a rolling boil throughout the process.
 After the allotted time is over, turn off the heat and allow the jars to cool for about 5 minutes before removing.